Jonathaup/Student_records_systems/README.md

 # Future Work

-- Improve input validation and error handling to increase robustness
+- Make input validation and error checking more robust
-- Add functionality to search for students by name
+- Add the feature to search students by name
-- Support multiple grades per student and implement GPA calculation
+- Support multiple grades per student and calculate GPA
-- Develop a graphical user interface (GUI) for more user-friendly interaction
+- Develop a graphical user interface (GUI) for simplicity of use
-- Implement data export features, such as CSV or PDF reports
+- Incorporate data export features, such as CSV or PDF reports